 You don't have to wait until Sunday to enjoy one of the finest brunches in the Valley of the Sun.

+The first round of small plates includes Mexican breads, an amazing oatmeal brûlée, fruit, yogurt, and hummus.
 Don't let the small plates description fool you; you might be totally satisfied after just this first round.
 But there's more.
-The second round offers choices that include eggs, guacamole (Ribeye Guacamole?
-Yes, please.) and sushi rolls.
+The second round offers choices that include eggs, guacamole, and sushi rolls.
 Time to leave?
 Not by a long shot.
-You haven't had your entree yet, and there are many choices, from egg dishes to specialty waffles, French toast and pancakes, Mexican entrees, and nigiri.
-Family style desserts follow.
+You haven't had your entrée yet, and there are many choices —from egg dishes to specialty waffles, French toast and pancakes, Mexican entrées, and nigiri.
+Family-style desserts follow.

 Nellie Cashman's (Scottsdale)

-Nellie Cashman's is located within the Westin Kierland Resort & Spa in Scottsdale, noted as one of the finest resorts in the Phoenix area.
+Nellie Cashman's is located within The Westin Kierland Resort & Spa in Scottsdale, noted as one of the finest resorts in the Phoenix area.
 It's modern and stylish with tables arranged in different rooms and with separators to minimize noise.
 Some tables have a view of the courtyard, with flowers in the garden, and some have a view of the lake and the golf course with mountains in the background.
 Patio dining is available.

+Upon checking in for brunch, you are presented with a sheet of paper outlining the hot specials of the day.
 Fresh, house-made breads, muffins, and rolls complement the cold seafood, cheese, and salad offerings.
-An attractive selection of cakes, fruit and custard tarts, chocolate covered strawberries, brownies, and mousses are offered for dessert.
-This day's brunch seemed seafood-focused, but it might not be that way every week.
-On Sundays at Nellie Cashman's you can order from the regular menu if you prefer.
-That's a nice option for families where some people want a buffet and some don't.
+An attractive selection of cakes, fruit and custard tarts, chocolate-covered strawberries, brownies, and mousses are offered for dessert.
+The menu emphasizes superfood offerings for those who wish to eat extra healthy.
+On Sundays at Nellie Cashman's, you can order from the regular menu if you prefer.
+This a nice option for groups if some people want a buffet and some don't.

 elements (Paradise Valley)

 Similarly, elements is a not-too-big dining room adjacent to jade bar, a smallish, popular bar with live music on Friday nights.
 Both elements and jade connect to the outdoor patio.
-The dining room decor is stylish and modern, but warm with comfortably spaced tables and booths.
-Affording a wonderful exterior view.
+The dining room decor is stylish and modern but warm with comfortably spaced tables and booths.
+You'll love the wonderful exterior view.

 Anyone who regularly dines in the Valley of the Sun would recognize the name of Executive Chef Beau MacMillan, a regular on the Food Network television programs.
-Known for his preparation using local, organic ingredients where possible and creating his gourmet dishes with an Asian influence, the Sunday brunch buffet does not stray.
-Along with antipasti, fruit, cheese, salmon, chilled shrimp and crab legs, several salads and the omelet station, the buffet offers miso soup, edamame and steamed rice.
-Your server will deliver warm and delicious cinnamon rolls to your table, complimentary with your meal.
+Known for his preparation using local, organic ingredients where possible and creating his gourmet dishes with an Asian influence, the Sunday seasonal à la carte brunch menu does not stray.
+Along with antipasti, fruit, salmon, chilled shrimp, and salads, there's also the Spa Bento Box special featuring miso salmon, barbecue tofu, roasted chicken, or grilled shrimp, each served with brown rice, steamed vegetables, and pickled cucumber salad.

-Lon's (Paradise Valley)
+LON'S (Paradise Valley)

-Wrigley Mansion (Phoenix)
+Geordie's Restaurant at Wrigley Mansion (Phoenix)

 The dining room at Wrigley Mansion sits about 100 feet above street level, and, with its large glass windows, is acclaimed for the lovely views of the Valley of the Sun.
-Wrigley Mansion was built in 1932 by William Wrigley, Jr. of chewing gum fame, as a gift for his wife; it was an actual home, with 24 rooms.
+Wrigley Mansion was built in 1929 by William Wrigley Jr. of chewing gum fame, as a gift for his wife; it was an actual home, with 24 rooms.
 The objective of the mansion's restoration is to maintain that era of charm and sophistication, so to some, it might seem old or antique.
-Certainly, it appeals to people who have lived in the Valley for many years, people who appreciate a perspective from the past, or for those that enjoy a bit of unique history sitting in the middle of one of the largest cities in the country.
+Certainly, it appeals to people who have lived in the Valley for many years, people who appreciate a perspective from the past, or for those who enjoy a bit of unique history sitting in the middle of one of the largest cities in the country.